 Bajaj Finance allots NCDs worth ₹2,000.45 crore at 7.92%

-Bajaj Finance allotted 2,00,000 Secured Redeemable Non-Convertible Debentures aggregating ₹2,000.45 crore on 24 June 2026.
-The NCDs carry a coupon rate of 7.92% per annum with a tenure of 1826 days, maturing on 24 June 2031.
-The issuance is secured by a first pari-passu charge on book debts and loan receivables.
+Bajaj Finance has allotted 2,00,000 Secured Redeemable Non-Convertible Debentures (NCDs) worth ₹2,000.45 crore via private placement.
+Approved on 24 June 2026, the NCDs offer a 7.92% coupon rate and have a tenure of 1826 days, maturing on 24 June 2031.
+The instruments are secured by a first pari-passu charge on book debts and loan receivables.

 *this image is generated using AI for illustrative purposes only.